 In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the General Fund Schedule of Revenues, Expenditures, and Changes in Fund Balance-Budget and Actual, Schedule of the District's Proportionate Share of the Net Pension Liability, Last Ten Fiscal Years, and Schedule of the District's Contributions, Last Ten Fiscal Years.
-It also includes supplementary information on the District's Revenue Detail.
-Required supplementary information can be found on page 45 to 48 of this report.
-Other supplementary information as required by the California Air Resources Board to report on the District's State Subvention Funds can be found on page 49 of this report.
-Statistical information is also provided beginning on page 51 of this report.
+Required supplementary information can be found on page 42 to 45 of this report.
+Other information, as required by the California Air Resources Board to report on the District's State Subvention Funds, can be found on page 46 of this report.
+Statistical information is also provided beginning on page 47 of this report.